UoEOCom/Welcome_Email/README.md

 https://www.cprogramming.com/ as well for more practice.
 Advanced programmers, take a look at http://www.icce.rug.nl/documents/cplusplus/.

-**You may find it helpful to keep referring to these resources throughout your programme.
+**You may find it helpful to keep referring to these resources throughout your course.
 A link to this page will also be made available on your induction module on the learning platform.**

 ##
 ### Key Computer Science Concepts